 To use the integration:

-- Make sure you are within the responder channel.
+- Make sure you are within the Agent Responder channel.

 - On one of the received tickets in the channel, add the :tornado: reaction emoji to the ticket message in the channel.
 See below for sample screenshot.